 - What is one personal strength you’re grateful for?

-- What is something about your childhood that you are grateful for?
+- What person or event from your childhood are you grateful for?

 - What is one thing you are looking forward to in the next 24 hours?

-- Name a quote that inspires you right now, or makes you smile.
+- Write a quote or Bible verse that inspires you right now, or makes you smile.
 Why does it have meaning for you?